romeno-moreno/mxmrig/README.md

 # mXMRig - XMRig for iOS
-mXMRig is a high performance RandomX, KawPow, CryptoNight and AstroBWT unified CPU miner for iOS platform
+mXMRig is a high performance RandomX, KawPow, CryptoNight, Ghostrider and AstroBWT unified CPU miner for iOS platform

 You can find more info here: [https://www.mxmrig.com](https://www.mxmrig.com)